How we are funded

 However, restricted income is becoming more difficult to secure, in part due to cuts in public sector funding but also because of increased competition.

-We have been successful in securing restricted funds from the Heritage Lottery Fund, Big Lottery, Natural England, Local Authorities and charitable trusts and foundations.
+We have been successful in securing restricted funds from the National Lottery Heritage Fund, the National Lottery Community Fund, Natural England, Local Authorities and charitable trusts and foundations.